Code Analysis for Managed Code Overview

 IDE (integrated development environment) Integration

-As a developer, you can run code analysis on your project automatically or you can run it manually from Visual Studio Premium or Visual Studio Ultimate.
+As a developer, you can run code analysis on your project automatically and you can run it manually from Visual Studio Premium or Visual Studio Ultimate.

 To run code analysis each time that you build a project, you select Enable Code Analysis on Build (defines CODE_ANALYSIS constant) on the project's Property Page.
-For more information, see How to: Enable and Disable Automatic Code Analysis.
+For more information, see How to: Enable and Disable Automatic Code Analysis for Managed Code.

 To run code analysis manually on a project, on the Analyze menu, click Run Code Analysis onProjectName.
-For more information, see How to: Enable and Disable Automatic Code Analysis.
+For more information, see How to: Enable and Disable Automatic Code Analysis for Managed Code.

 Code analysis rules for managed code are grouped into rule sets.
 You can use one of the Microsoft standard rule sets, or you can create a custom rule set to fulfill a specific need.
 For more information, see Using Rule Sets to Group Code Analysis Rules.

 In Source Suppression